NuTime: Numerically Multi-Scaled Embedding for Large-Scale Time-Series Pretraining: Experiments

 (3) Other commonly used datasets in recent technical papers~\citep{ijcai2021-324, zhang2022self} include: \textsc{Epilepsy}~\citep{andrzejak2001indications}, \textsc{SleepEEG}~\citep{kemp2000analysis}, \textsc{HAR}~\citep{anguita2013public}, \textsc{Gesture}~\citep{liu2009uwave}, \textsc{FD-A}~\citep{lessmeier2016condition}, \textsc{FD-B}~\citep{lessmeier2016condition}, \textsc{ECG}~\citep{clifford2017af} and \textsc{EMG}~\citep{goldberger2000physiobank}.
 These datasets in total contain 441,757 training sequences.
 More information about these datasets is included in Appendix~\ref{datasets}.

-\paragraph{Pretraining Objective} For self-supervised pretraining, we adopt the BYOL~\citep{grill2020bootstrap} objective for its simplicity and effectiveness.
-Two views of the input after data augmentation are fed to a Siamese network, where the base encoder is trained to predict the representation of the momentum encoder.
-We refer to the original paper for details.
+\paragraph{Pretraining Objective} For self-supervised pretraining, we adopt the Bootstrap Your Own Latent (BYOL)~\citep{grill2020bootstrap} objective for its simplicity and effectiveness.
+In BYOL, two views of the input after data augmentation are fed to a Siamese network, where the base encoder is trained to predict the representation of the momentum encoder.
+The base encoder is followed by an additional predictor to avoid representation collapse.
+Please refer to the original paper for more details.

 \paragraph{Implementation Details} We adopt a 6-layer and 8-head standard Transformer encoder with fixed sinusoidal positional encoding~\citep{vaswani2017attention} as the backbone for our experiments.
 It uses 128-dimensional latent vectors through all of its layers, with 512 dimensions for the MLP hidden layer size.
 The window size for input patches is 16.
 For the numerically multi-scaled embedding, we choose to use 9 scales, which range from $10^{-4}$ to $10^4$ by factors of 10.